Personal Branding Tips for Writers

 Use a Website and Portfolio to Display Your Work

 Speaking of your website, be sure you have one!
-A website is the perfect way to display your best work or work that has been published.
+A website is a perfect way to display your best work or work that has been published.
 For example, if you work as a freelance writer and several of your opinion pieces or articles have been published on other websites, including links to these.
 On the other hand, if you’re a novelist with published books you can include links for your readers to buy your books as well as reviews and a synopsis of your novels.
 You may also want to include a blog section on your website where you can write posts that make sense for your writer brand or even writing tips for your readers.
 Don’t forget to include contact info on your website.
 You never know who may be interested in featuring your work in their publication.

 Create a Writer Profile on Social Media